-The district hired two Licensed Clinical Social Workers (currently LCSWI) during the 2018-19 school year and they remain on staff.
+The district hired two Clinical Social Workers during the 2018-19 school year, and they remain on staff.
+They have both become Licensed during this time.

 The district currently employees the following staff who will be active participants in implementing the District Mental Health Plan: